Gaussian is All You Need: A Unified Framework for Solving Inverse Problems via Diffusion Posterior Sampling: Background

 Score SDE models \cite{song2020score} learn the score $\nabla_{\bm{x}_t} \log p(\bm{x}_t)$ with a diffusion network $\bm{s}_\theta(\bm{x}_t,t)$ using denoising score matching objectives \cite{raphan2006learning, raphan2011least, vincent2011connection}.
 Once the score network is trained, we can use it to obtain samples from regions of high probability.
+The score function can be approximated by a denoising model that learns the underlying probability distribution of the training data, as shown in previous work \cite{kadkhodaie2021stochastic, song2020score}.
+The relationship between the denoiser network $\bm{\epsilon}_\theta(\bm{x}_t)$ and the score function $\bm{s}_\theta(\bm{x}_t, t)$ is expressed as

-The connection between the denoiser network $\bm{\epsilon}_\theta(\bm{x}_t)$ and the score function $\bm{s}_\theta(\bm{x}_t, t)$ is given by $\bm{s}_\theta(\bm{x}_t, t) = {-\bm{\epsilon}_\theta(\bm{x}_t)}/{\sqrt{1-\bar{\alpha}_t}}$ \cite{song2020score}.
-With this relationship, \eqref{eq:mean_p_x0_xt} can be considered as an unconditional estimation.
-In this process, we effectively move in the direction of $\nabla_{\bm{x}_t} \log p(\bm{x}_t)$, which guides us towards regions of higher probability density in the data distribution.
-In Section \ref{sec:diff_inv_prob}, we show how this unconditional sample generation can be utilized to solve inverse problems, where we aim obtain samples from high-probability regions that are also consistent with our measurements.
+This equation highlights how the output of the denoiser is linked to the gradient of the log likelihood of the observed data.
+By establishing this connection, we can view \eqref{eq:mean_p_x0_xt} as an unconditional estimation informed by the prior implicit in the denoiser.
+In Section \ref{sec:diff_inv_prob}, we show how this unconditional sample generation can be utilized to solve inverse problems, where we aim to obtain samples from high-probability regions that are also consistent with our measurements.